 The costs of acquisition of shares in a JSC will consist of the fee of the securities broker (execution of the share transfer) and custodian (serving the securities account).

 Both the acquisition of a participatory interest in an LLC and shares in a JSC will require additional expenses for notarisation of document copies, apostille, translation, etc.

 The official filing fee for merger notification of the Antimonopoly Committee of Ukraine (if appropriate) makes up UAH 20,400 (ca. €640).

 2.14 What consents are needed?

-For LLCs, Ukrainian law foresees the preemptive purchase right of the other participants and mandatory disclosure of all participants in the company’s charter.
-Accordingly, amendments to the LLC charter (including those introducing new participants as a result of any SPAs) require the approval of the general meeting of participants (i.e., shall be approved by the participants having more than 50 per cent of all votes in the LLC).
+For LLCs, Ukrainian law foresees the pre-emptive purchase right of the other participants (unless the company’s charter provides otherwise) and mandatory disclosure of all participants in the Unified State Register of Legal Entities, Individual Entrepreneurs and NGOs.
+In case the company’s charter indicates the participants, amendments thereto (including those introducing new participants as a result of any SPAs) require the approval of the general meeting of participants (i.e., they shall be approved by the participants having at least ¾ of all votes (voting shares) in the LLC).

 Statutory mergers require the approval of both the general meeting of shareholders in a JSC and the general meeting of participants in an LLC.